 In order to avoid interest and fees, you only need to pay your bill by its due date.
-However, you can send payments before the due date and any time during your billing cycle.
+However, you can send payments before the due date and at any time during your billing cycle.
 Your credit card issuer will simply apply the payment to your account.
-If you haven’t spent any money during that billing cycle, the payment will become a credit on your account.
+If you haven’t spent any money during that billing cycle, the payment will become credited to your account.

 Making an early payment will also help you to minimize interest if you are carrying a balance.
 Your credit card issuer calculates interest charges by averaging how much money you owe on each day during the billing cycle.
 If you make an early payment, you decrease the amount you owe.
 That will also decrease your interest charges.

 Ultimately, the best way to pay your credit card is in full and on time every month.
 That will keep you from paying late fees or interest.
 If you cannot afford to pay your statement in full, you must make at least the minimum payment.
 The amount that you don’t pay will carry over to the next month and your card issuer will start charging you interest.
 Credit card interest adds up quickly so try to minimize the balances you carry.

 Tips on Paying Your Credit Card Bill